Nyndow/Nyndow/README.md

   <img src="./assets/umaru.webp" width="200" style="border-radius: 15px;">
 </p>

 I'm a computer science student.
 From quirky experiments to serious projects, join me as I explore the world of tech, AI, and everything in between!
+I'm also interested in open source projects!

 ---